IrvingZha0/lab-bcos/docs/Contract_Name_Service/README.md

 ```

 Then deploy the contract to the blockchain and get an address, for example: 0x269ab4bc23b07efeb3c3fd52eecfc4cbe6a50859.
-Finally, using address combined with abi, you can call the contract.
-The various SDK tools are used differently, but essentially encapsulate the use of address and abi.
+Finally, use the address and ABI to call the contract.
+The key input parameters are address and ABI even there are various SDK tools.

-### 2. CNS Brief introduction
+### 2. Brief to CNS

-As can be seen from the contract call flow, contract abi and address are necessary.
-So it has the following problems:
+ABI and contract address are mandatory in the calling process.
+There are below inconveniences:

-1. The contract ABI description is a long JSON string and that is not user-friendly for the caller.
+1. The ABI is a long JSON string, not user-friendly.
-2. Contract address is a magic number which is not easy to remember, and it requires careful maintenance.
-The contracts will be inaccessible if you lose it.
+2. Contract address is a magic number which is hard to remember.
+The contracts will be lost if the address had been forgotten.
-3. The caller needs to update the contract address every time when the contract is redeployed.
+3. The contract address changes for each deployment.
-4. Not convenient for version management and contract gated-upgrade.
+4. Difficult to handle version management and contract gated-upgrade.

-The CNS provides a mapping relationship between naming and contract interface call.
+The CNS hold a mapping between contract name and its ABI/address.
-In CNS, when the contract interface is called, the name, interface and parameter information of the contract map is passed in.
-The CNS Manager module of the underlying framework maintains the mapping relationship between the name and contract information and it will called by EVM when converting the underlying bytecode according to the name, interface and parameter information.
+When calling by CNS, pass the CNS name, version, function name and associated parameters.
+And then the CNS Manager module in framework will translate it to the exactly ABI and address for binary execution in EVM.

-So CNS has the following advantages:
+Below diagram shows the process and its advantages:

 ![](./images/en_cns_1.png)

-1. No need to maintain unfriendly contract ABI and contract address.
+1. No need to maintain unfriendly ABI and contract address any more.
-2. The calling method is more simple and friendly.
-It only needs the CNS name, interface and parameter information of the contract mapping.
+2. Only needs the CNS name, interface and parameter.
 3. Built-in version management and gated-upgrade features.

 ## How it works